 One of the benefits of Olney is that there is very little traffic.
 The average commute to work is 13.18 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in Olney who are college-educated is close to the national average for all communities of 21.84%: 18.48% of the adults in Olney have a bachelor's degree or advanced degree.
+The education level of Olney citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.48% of adults 25 and older in Olney have a college degree.

 The per capita income in Olney in 2022 was $32,282, which is middle income relative to Texas and the nation.
 This equates to an annual income of $129,128 for a family of four.
 However, Olney contains both very wealthy and poor people as well.